-Compassion fatigue is a condition in which you feel decreased empathy or compassion for other people.
+Compassion fatigue in healthcare is a condition in which healthcare providers feel decreased empathy or compassion for other people.
+It is much more common than nurse practitioners realize.
+A lot of healthcare providers may not even know they are struggling with compassion fatigue.

 Signs and symptoms of compassion fatigue are very similar to nurse practitioner burnout.
 Healthcare providers may feel numb, detached, and depersonalization.
-Compassion fatigue can be a result of nurse practitioner burnout.
+Compassion fatigue in healthcare can cause or be a result of nurse practitioner burnout.
+It is one of the reasons nurse practitioners leave healthcare all together.

 When I was burned out from healthcare, I struggled with compassion fatigue.
 I used to be a very kind, patient, and compassionate person.
 Empathy, or the ability to understand what others are going through, has always been one of my strengths.
 I was able to put myself in other’s shoes and understand what they were going through.